tobie/pr-preview/README.md

 ## Assumptions

-The only assumption made by PR Preview is that you're using the latest version of either Bikeshed or ReSpec to edit your spec.
+The only assumption made by PR Preview is that you're using the latest version of either Bikeshed or ReSpec, or vanilla HTML to edit your spec.

 ## Known issues